 Marcia's other works include three poetry books: My Son Likes Weather; This Year in Jerusalem, about which Adrienne Rich wrote, "These poems have the lucidity of etchings and the intensity of gemstones"; and It Is July in Virginia, which won the Claytor Award of the Poetry Society of America and about which poet Heather McHugh wrote, "It forges new ground... [these are] odd, still, resonant poems, quite distinctive, at times almost revelatory."

-Marcia resides in Berkeley, California, with her spouse, poet Steve Rood.
-Their son, Abraham Gilead (Abby), is a student at Vassar College.
-A popular public speaker, Marcia travels widely to college campuses and to venues in the Jewish community, where her topics range from the love lyrics of the Bible to contemporary Jewish women writers.
-She also leads congregations in services and rituals from The Book of Blessings.
+A popular public speaker and dramatic reader of poetry, Marcia travels widely to college campuses, JCCs, synagogues, and other venues.
+Her topics range from the love lyrics of the Bible to contemporary Jewish women writers.
+She also leads congregations in services and rituals from The Book of Blessings and The Days Between.

 © Marcia Falk.
 Photo of Marcia by Stephen Damon; click on the photo to download a high res version.